 About the author

-Omri Asscher is a postdoctoral fellow at the Y&S Nazarian Center for Israel Studies at UCLA.
+Omri Asscher is Senior Lecturer in the Department of Translation and Interpreting Studies at Bar-Ilan University.
 His translations into Hebrew include Samuel Beckett's Murphy and Watt and Guy Deutscher's The Unfolding of Language.

 "In this illuminating and sharp-eyed work, translation provides a powerful lens to discern what connects and divides Israeli and American Jews.
 Taking the literary landscape in which they read each other as a rich site of cross-cultural meeting, Asscher shows how this encounter is also shaped and warped by mutual misunderstanding and divergent sociological and political currents."

 "This sparkling book gives us real insight into the evolution of Israeli and American Jews' increasingly complex relationship.
 With impressive literary sophistication and wide-ranging historical knowledge, Omri Asscher reveals how translation has served not only as a bridge but as a site of encounter and even confrontation."